therlaup/UOHI-HPC/README.md

         * common
     * ...

 Each project leader is free to organize the storage space as they see fit.
-However, we suggest creating a subdirectory for each user as shown above as a workspace.
+However, we suggest creating a subdirectory for each user as shown above.
+These subdirectories can be used a a workspace.

 ### Staging (scratch) space